-1.3.6 Export View
+1.2.6 Export View

-This view provides the user the ability to export the interference locations to a Keyhole Markup Language (KML) file to be used with the Google Earth mapping services for increased map resolution and portability.
-The view shows the number of interference events that will be exported.
-See [Exporting KML Files on page 38](#).
+Export View provides the ability to export the interference locations to a Keyhole Markup Language (KML) file to be used with the Google Earth mapping services for increased map resolution and portability.

+The view shows the number of interference events to be exported.
+See [Exporting KML Files on page 41](#).